-It was cloudy but bright on Saturday morning as a group of 1990s alums met down at the boathouse for a reunion row.
+It was cloudy but bright on Saturday morning as a group of 1990s alums met at the boathouse for a reunion row.
 One had just rowed that morning with her masters teammates; others hadn’t been in a shell in more than 20 years.
-Several had been part of the 1994 National Champion girls’ eight, rowing for Coach Dave Baugh.
-In the launch this time was Sean MacCorkle, who worked with Dave as both assistant coach and lightweight coach.
-Most of the women out that day had rowed for both.
+All of them had rowed for Coach Dave Baugh, some in the 1994 National Championship-winning eight.
+Now they are simply known at Green Lake as “Dave’s Girls.”

 Out on the water, they started by fours and sixes, then all eight as they shook off some rust.
 They practiced starts, showed off by rowing one-handed, and took some power tens.
 There were definitely signs they were starting to click once again.
 There were jokes and conversations – a no-no during their old practices – and plenty of blisters.
 Approaching the boathouse, they all decided on one more pass around the lake.
 After finishing the row, they settled in at a local coffee shop to catch up with each other and reminisce about their experiences at Green Lake.